 The baccalaureate nursing curricula integrates knowledge from the biological, behavioral, and social sciences and liberal arts to provide a foundation for professional nursing practice.
 Learning experiences occur in a variety of health care settings and progress from basic to complex activities.
-The curricula content is based on The Essentials of Baccalaureate Education for Professional Nursing Practice (American Association of Colleges of Nursing [AACN], 2008), Code of Ethics for Nurses with Interpretation Statements (American Nurses Association [ANA], 2015), Nursing: Scope and Standards of Practice (ANA, 2010), Nursing's Social Policy Statement: The Essence of the Profession (ANA, 2010), and Quality and Safety Education for Nurses (QSEN) (AACN, 2011).
+The curricula content is based on The Essentials of Baccalaureate Education for Professional Nursing Practice (American Association of Colleges of Nursing [AACN], 2008), Code of Ethics for Nurses with Interpretation Statements (American Nurses Association [ANA],

+2015), Nursing: Scope and Standards of Practice (ANA, 2010), Nursing's Social Policy Statement: The Essence of the Profession (ANA, 2010), and Quality and Safety Education for Nurses (QSEN) (AACN, 2011).

-Concurrently building the foundation of baccalaureate education, the MSN program prepares the professional nurse for leadership roles in nursing.
-The core curriculum is based on The Essentials of Master's Education.
-(AACN, 2011).
+Building upon the foundation of baccalaureate education, the MSN program prepares the professional nurse for specialty and advanced nursing practice roles.
+The core curriculum is based on The Essentials of Master's Education for Advanced Practice Nursing (AACN, 2011).
+In addition, the program uses the following specialty standards and competencies: